mattcone/markdown-guide/_tools/teedoc.md

     link: https://teedoc.github.io/get_started/en/syntax/syntax_markdown.html
 ---

-[teedoc](https://teedoc.github.io) is an open-source static site generator that converts Markdown files and jupyter notebooks to a documentation website. teedoc is written in the Python programming language, easy to use and extend.

-teedoc especially suitable for multiple documentation sites or wiki, or knowledge bases.
+[teedoc](https://teedoc.github.io) is an open-source static site generator that converts Markdown files and jupyter notebooks to a documentation website. teedoc is written in the Python programming language, easy to use and extend. teedoc is especially suitable for multiple documentation sites, wikis, or knowledge bases.

 teedoc uses the [mistune](https://github.com/lepture/mistune) Markdown parser.